Officer shot, killed in South Carolina - NewsBreak

 The Monetta Volunteer Fire Department said Barr was also the captain of its department in Aiken County.

 “It is with a heavy heart that we say goodbye to one of our own,” the fire department said in a statement.
-“Please pray for his family.”Woman survives off yogurt, snow for 6 days while lost in California woods, sheriff says
+“Please pray for his family.”1 taken to hospital after stabbing near Kings Island

 According to the South Carolina Attorney General’s Office, Barr previously was shot and injured by a suspect in 2017 when he was a trainee.
 Barr and another officer were attempting to make a traffic stop when the car sped off.
 Officers were chasing the suspect by car, then later on foot.